-In Table 1 (see Appendix), we summarize the main points of our description, showing some of the ways search engine designers and operators commonly make choices about what to include and exclude in their databases.
+In Table 1, included as an Appendix, [better to insert into the text if possible below this paragraph] we summarize the main points of our description, showing some of the ways search engine designers and operators commonly make choices about what to include and exclude in their databases.
 These choices are embedded in human-interpreted decision criteria, in crawl heuristics and in ranking algorithms.